vivi202/senpa/README.md

 # Senpa
-`Senpa` is a parser for OPNsense firewall logs(maybe it also work for pfsense).
+`Senpa` is a parser for OPNsense firewall logs(maybe it also work for pfsense).\
+it's based on this [grammar specification](https://github.com/opnsense/ports/blob/master/opnsense/filterlog/files/description.txt).
 # Features
 The serde feature adds Serde Serialize and Deserialize traits to Log.